HL7/smart-health-cards-and-links/input/pagecontent/frequently-asked-questions.md

 ### What are methods for revoking SMART Health Cards?

 Starting from v1.2.0 of the SMART Health Card (SHC) framework, individual health cards issued by mistake can be revoked by listing its revocation identifier in an issuer's revocation list.
-Legacy health cards can use an external mechanism to derive a revocation identifier based on the health card's content; see the [legacy revocation methods](#legacy-revocation-methods) section below.

 #### Main revocation method